ita9naiwa/ita9naiwa.github.io/_posts/2025/2025-08-30-triton-first-pr.md

 ---

 Recently, my first contribution to Triton ([PR #7918](https://github.com/triton-lang/triton/pull/7918)) was merged.

-This features a new matrix multiply operation introduced in sm_120 NVIDIA architectures (RTX 5000, A6000 series)
+This features a new matrix multiply operation introduced in sm_120 NVIDIA architectures (RTX 5000, A6000 series) Thanks to [@masahi](https://github.com/masahi), and [@mobiacham](https://github.com/mobicham), I was able to make my first contribution to triton.

-In this post, I will cover:
-- What the Scaled Dot operation is
-- How it is defined in the PTX ISA
-- How Triton lowers it from IR → PTX

-Thanks to [@masahi](https://github.com/masahi), and [@mobiacham](https://github.com/mobicham), I was able to make my first contribution to triton.
 ---

 ### What is the Scaled Dot Product?